 Bili lights aren't usually used to treat jaundice in adults.
 In newborns, jaundice is typically a temporary condition, so the bili lights just need to do their job until the infant's liver functions kick in.
 In adults, jaundice is caused by some underlying condition, usually a liver problem or a blocked duct.
 Therefore, treating adult jaundice requires diagnosing and treating the root cause.

-For more information on newborns and blood conditions, see the links on the next page.
+For more information on newborns and blood conditions, see the links below.